shinnosukeono/shinnosukeono.github.io/content/post/have-you-met-julia-yet/index.md

 I've written the equivalent Julia function to my `MATLAB` and native `python` functions from earlier but I've written this in a vectorised manner as this is how I would write a similar function using `Numpy`.
-Years of MATLAB/python exposure has *"loops are bad"* seared in my brain, but the results in the previous sections have demonstrated that is the case in these languages.
+Years of MATLAB/python exposure has *"loops are bad"* seared in my brain, but the results in the previous sections have demonstrated that is invariably the case in those languages.

 ```Julia
 using BenchmarkTools